 Apart from the impact of the COVID-19 pandemic, Austrian credit institutes, like all European banks, have continued to focus on their strategies concerning lending business in connection with an increasing regulatory framework, such as regulations relating to the determination of risk-weighted assets and own funds, though the effectiveness of these regulations has been partly diluted by legislative exceptions with respect to the COVID-19 pandemic.
-European Banking Authority (EBA) stress tests are growing in importance in this context.
+EBA (European Banking Authority) stress tests are growing in importance in this context.

-Austrian credit institutions have also continued to deal with their fair share of non-performing loans, which kept the market trading with such non-performing loans active, with the CESEE region being mainly responsible for non-performing loans in the portfolios of Austrian banks' subsidiaries.
+Austrian credit institutions have also continued to deal with their fair share of non-performing loans (NPLs), which kept the market trading with such NPLs active, with the CESEE region being mainly responsible for NPLs in the portfolios of Austrian banks' subsidiaries.